 7.1 If a child or young person commits an offence during the period of conditional discharge then the court has the power to re-sentence the original offence.
-The child or young person should be dealt with on the basis of their current age and not the age at the time of the finding of guilt and the court can deal with the original offence(s) in any way which it could have if the child or young person had just been found guilty.
+The child or young person should be dealt with on the basis of their age when convicted (if different from their current age) and the court can deal with the original offence(s) in any way which it could have if the child or young person had just been found guilty.

 7.2 There is no requirement to re-sentence; if a court deems it appropriate to do so they can sentence the child or young person for the new offence and leave the conditional discharge in place.
 If the order was made by the Crown Court then the youth court can commit the child or young person in custody or release them on bail until they can be brought or appear before the Crown Court.
 The court shall also send to the Crown Court a memorandum of conviction.